pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 As the ODE case, for NL segmentation we can perform a segmente fit with manual selection of the change points or a using a change points detection algorithm to find them.
 Note that in the case of the NL fit, the fit of the segment goes backward and since it is not possible to specificy the bounduary condition of the fit the user can force the optimization problem to mantain the continuty between segment with the parameter  ```penality_CI=8.0```.

-we specify the list of used models and parameters bounds:
+We specify the list of used models and parameters bounds:

 ```julia